About the Test

-You will see a reference range included in your test results.
-The reference range indicates the expected values of lipase in the blood for healthy adults.
+You will see a reference range included in your test results which indicates the expected values of lipase in the blood for healthy adults.
 The range given can depend on the method used to conduct the test and the laboratory performing the analysis.

 Many other conditions can cause lipase levels to be higher than normal, although lipase levels aren’t usually as high as in acute pancreatitis.
-These conditions include diseases of the kidneys and gallbladder, obstructions of the intestines, diabetes, and infections.
+These conditions include diseases of the kidneys, liver or gallbladder, obstructions of the intestines, cancer or perforation of the stomach, inflammatory bowel disease, diabetes, and infections.

-It’s important that you discuss your lipase test results with your doctor to learn what they mean for you.
+It’s important that you discuss your lipase test results with your doctor to learn their meaning.
 Your doctor can explain your results in relation to your health history and other tests you may have had.

 When you discuss the results of your lipase test with a doctor, asking these questions may be helpful: